msillano/tuyaDEAMON-applications/daemon.energy/README.md

 #### 1.b Lazy Devices (Too Little Data)
  Other devices transmit data too infrequently.
 This is the case, for example, of [meter-plugs](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Smart_socket/device_Smart_socket.pdf) used to evaluate the consumption of some household appliances.
-With this device you cannot use REFRESH, which produces an output only if the data has changed, but you must make repeated readings (GET) about every 100 seconds.
+One solution is to poll the device at regular intervals, e.g. 120 s, to have enough data in view intervals, 5 m (300 s).
+Options:
+ - send a REFRESH: as standard response the device sends changed dPs.
+ - send a GET: as standard response the device sends the asked dP.
+ - send a SCHEMA: as standard response the device sends all dPs.

 Since you don't have to use new functions, you don't need to change the flows, and the implementation is all done with 'share', updating _system._laststart_, and adding a new dp (method) system._refreshforever.

 ````
                 {